luetkemj/refs/BOOKS.md

 - [ ] 📆 The Creative Act, A Way of Being - Rick Rubin
 - [ ] 📗 The Art of Noticing - Rob Walker
 - [ ] 💬 The Spirit Archives, Vol. 6 - Will Eisner
-- [ ] 🎧 A Brief History of Time - Stephen Hawking
 - [ ] 📗 Wayside School Gets a Little Stranger - Louis Sachar
 - [ ] 📗 The Color of Magic - Terry Pratchett
 ### 🏁🏁🏁